blazerer/blazerer.github.io/index.md

 * Sevastopol summer programming school: **participant** (2010 - 2012)
 * Yandex school of distributional computing: **participant** (2011)
 * Yandex credit scoring contest: **2nd** (2017)
-* Prepared and conducted webinars for [SkillFactory](https://skillfactory.ru/) about MultiThreading as a part of C++ course
+* Prepared and conducted webinars for [SkillFactory](https://skillfactory.ru/) on MultiThreading as a part of C++ course

 <br>